FAQ

 What is CytexOrtho working on now?

-CytexOrtho’s products are currently being tested in in a variety of preclinical testing models required for FDA clinical trials.
+CytexOrtho’s potential future products are currently being tested in a variety of preclinical testing models.
 We have published many of our studies to date, and we have also shared these results with FDA.
 Our data, to date, provide evidence that our implant technology has potential for treating pre-arthritic lesions as well as early- to moderate-stage OA.
+We are currently getting the agreements with the clinical sites in place to conduct the clinical trial with the ReNew™ hip implant.

-View the image on the right to see out current progress in the FDA approval process.
+View the image on the right to see our current progress in the FDA approval process.

 What’s next for CytexOrtho?